Am I eligible to file for a DVRO?

-- A person you are dating or used to date (it does not have to be a sexual relationship), including a same-sex partner;
+- a person you are dating or used to date, including a same-sex partner;

 Even if the most recent act of abuse happened some time ago, the length of time between the most recent act of abuse and the date you filed your petition should not be the determining factor that a judge uses to determine if you can get an order.
 The judge is supposed to consider the totality of the circumstances (the “whole picture”) in determining whether or not to grant you a DVRO.3

 Minors who are 12 years old or older can file for restraining orders without the assistance of a parent or guardian.
 However, if you are under 18 and living with a parent or guardian, a copy of the restraining order must be sent to at least one parent or guardian, unless the judge determines that doing so would not be in your best interest.4